MandfredGRONDIN/Web-Developer-P6/Backend/README.md

 # Front
-Use cd frontend go go in frontend file
+Use `cd frontend` to go in frontend file.
+Run `npm install`.
-Run `npm run start`
+Run `npm run start`.

 # Back
-In a new terminal use cd backend to go in backend file Run `nodemon server`.
+In a new terminal use `cd backend` to go in backend file.
+Create a file .env like the .envExemple and fill the missing data.
+Run `node server`.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.